chase-moskal/xiome/readme.md

 ## 💰 bitcoin bounties

-we offer little bitcoin bounties to show appreciation for good contributions.
+we like to give little bitcoin rewards to show appreciation for good contributions.

 how to participate:
 - find a task on the issues page with a bounty